-- Please ensure you are muted if you are not speaking to the group - We will pause for questions as we go - If you are having connectivity issues, please try turning off your camera during the presentation; these can be turned on during discussion sections - If you have any technical issues please privately message Hannah in the chat for her help - If you have a Question as we go, please use the chat function - For breakout groups, we encourage use of your camera if possible please!
+- Please ensure you are muted if you are not speaking to the group - We will pause for questions as we go, but do ask as we go along! - If you have any technical issues please privately message Sharmin in the chat for her help - Feel free to use the chat function for questions, observations - For discussions, we encourage use of your camera if possible please! - Actively contribute where you can